-- Go to a POD, lawyer or police officer and ask for help. - Fill out an application and a fill-in-the-blank affidavit and provide details to assist the POD, lawyer or police officer to submit an application on your behalf. - The JJP will be called and evidence may be given over the phone, as long as it is possible to record it.
+- Go to a POD, lawyer or police officer and ask for help. - Fill out an application and a fill-in-the-blank affidavit. - The JJP will be called and you can give your evidence over the phone, as long as it is possible to tape record it. - The JJP will review your application, affidavit and any verbal evidence, and make a decision.